The Casino Marino is one of the more unique places to visit in Dublin.

 The Casino Marino is a prime example of Dublin architecture at its finest.
-And, while you can’t get inside at the moment, it’s still well-worth admiring from the outside.
+And, with daily tours during the summer months, it’s well worth a trip.

 Below, you’ll find info on everything from parking beside the Casino at Marino to the history of the beautiful building and its tunnels.

 Although a visit to the Casino Marino is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.